-Active consent is needed to engage in sexual activity.
-For the purpose of this policy, consent is informed, freely and actively given, mutually understandable words or actions that indicate a willingness to participate in a mutually agreed upon sexual activity.
-It is incumbent upon both parties to both obtain and give active consent prior to any sexual activity.
-Consent may never be given by those not yet eighteen years of age, those who are incapable of giving informed consent as a result of alcohol or other drug consumption (voluntary or involuntary), those who are mentally incompetent, those with impairments to reasoning or judgment, or those who are unconscious, unaware, or otherwise physically helpless.
-Effective consent may never be obtained as a result of coercion, intimidation, threat of force, or use of force.
+Consent is an agreement between individuals to engage in sexual activity.
+Consent should be clearly and freely communicated.
+A verbal and affirmative expression of consent can help all parties involved to understand and respect each person's boundaries.
+Since individuals may experience the same interaction differently, all parties must obtain and give active consent before any sexual activity.

+Consent may never be given by:

+- those not yet eighteen years of age, - those who are intoxicated or incapacitated by drugs and alcohol (voluntary or involuntary), - those who are mentally incompetent, - those with impairments to reasoning or judgment, or - those who are unconscious, asleep, or otherwise physically helpless - may never be obtained because of coercion, intimidation, or the threat or use of force